ibm-cloud-docs/discovery-data/collections.md

 When you add documents to {{site.data.keyword.discoveryshort}}, the original documents are crawled and information from the documents is stored in an index so that it can be enriched and analyzed or retrieved later.
 Not all rich content from the original document is retained.
 For example, images that are included in Microsoft Office files are not displayed when you open a search result from a .ppt or .doc file in the advanced text view.
 For more information, see [How your data source is processed](/docs/discovery-data?topic=discovery-data-index-overview).

-## How do I decide what to add to a collection?
+## Choosing what to add to a collection
 {: #createcollection-why}

 There a few things to consider as you decide how to break up your source content into collections.